Plumsail/forms-docs/source/how-to/email.rst

 One of the basic functionalities you can add to your form is to send an email once the form is submitted.
 It can be used in variety of cases - to receive feedback from the clients, to get latest update from your employees and just to get some information in general.

-In this example, we will design the form for customers to report their problems and use Flow to send submitted information to our company's |location_link|.
+In this example, we will design a form for customers to report their problems and use Flow to send submitted information to our company's |location_link|.

 .. |location_link| raw:: html